revoltchat/self-hosted/README.md

   [![Contributors](https://img.shields.io/github/contributors/revoltchat/self-hosted?style=flat-square&logoColor=white)](https://github.com/revoltchat/self-hosted/graphs/contributors)
   [![License](https://img.shields.io/github/license/revoltchat/self-hosted?style=flat-square&logoColor=white)](https://github.com/revoltchat/self-hosted/blob/main/LICENSE)
 </h1>
-Self-hosting Revolt using Docker
+Self-hosting Stoat using Docker
 </div>
 <br/>

-This repository contains configurations and instructions that can be used for deploying Revolt.
+This repository contains configurations and instructions that can be used for deploying a full instance of Stoat, including the back-end, web front-end, file server, and metadata and image proxy.

 > [!WARNING]
-> If you are updating an instance from before November 28, 2024, please see the [notices section](#notices) at the bottom of this README!
+> If you are updating an instance from before November 28, 2024, please consult the [notices section](#notices) at the bottom.

 > [!IMPORTANT]
 > A list of security advisories is [provided at the bottom](#security-advisories).

 > [!NOTE]
-> Please consult _[What can I do with Revolt, and how do I self-host?](https://developers.revolt.chat/faq.html#admonition-what-can-i-do-with-revolt-and-how-do-i-self-host)_ on our developer site for information about licensing and brand use.
+> Please consult _[What can I do with Stoat, and how do I self-host?](https://developers.revolt.chat/faq.html#admonition-what-can-i-do-with-revolt-and-how-do-i-self-host)_ on our developer site for information about licensing and brand use.

 > [!NOTE]
 > amd64 builds are not currently available for the web client.